pmeeny/CI-MS4-LoveRugby/TESTING.md

 ### Feature 8 News Page
 - User Story 8.1: As a regular user I can view 4 news items on a page with a news image, and 150 characters of the news item text and a read more button
 - User Story 8.2: As a regular user I can click on the read more button on the News page, I will be navigated to the news item with a news item image, news item text and any comments will be displayed
-- User Story 8.3: As a regular user I can add a comment to a news item
+- User Story 8.3: As a regular user I can add a comment to a "news" item
-- User Story 8.4: As a regular user I can delete a comment that I had originally added on a news item
+- User Story 8.4: As a regular user I can delete a comment that I had originally added on a "news item"
 - User Story 8.5: As an admin user I can delete a comment on a news item, even if I did not add the comment

 ##### User Stories Steps 8